aesda/aesda/README.md

-# 👋 GitHub Repository 👨‍💻
+# 👋 Welcome

 Welcome to my GitHub space!
 Here's where the magic happens! ✨

 ## 🚀 About Me

-I'm Sangita Rai, a coder and explorer based in Sydney.
+I'm Sangita Rai, aspiring coder and traveller based in Sydney.
 Outside the terminal, I love singing and having coffee.

 ## 🌟 Projects